-- > Kendrick High School students will be housed in the gymnasium before school. - > Only those students eating breakfast should report directly to the cafeteria and remain there until school starts.
-Students who do not eat breakfast will not be allowed in the cafeteria before school. - Cell Phones and Electronic Devices are not allowed during the following times: - Breakfast in the cafeteria only. - Gym prior to the start of the school day only,
+- > Kendrick High School students will be housed in the gymnasium before school. - Only those students eating breakfast should report directly to the cafeteria and remain there until school starts.
+Students who do not eat breakfast will not be allowed in the cafeteria before school. - Cell Phones and Electronic Devices are not allowed during the school day.
+Students may use their Cellphones during the following times: - Breakfast in the cafeteria only. - Gym prior to the start of the school day only, - The administration at Kendrick High School may change the above listed cellphone priviledge at their discretion.